Formlabs Engineering Resins

 Flexible 80A Resin

 Flexible 80A Resin is the most stiff soft-touch material in Formlabs’ library of Flexible and Elastic Resins, with an 80A Shore durometer to simulate the flexibility of rubber or TPU.
 Balancing softness with strength, Flexible 80A Resin can withstand bending, flexing, and compression, even through repeated cycles.
-Product sheet
+Flexible 80A product sheet.
+Flexible 80A safety data sheet.

 Grey Pro Resin

-The ultimate stiff material, Formlabs’ Rigid Resin is bonded with glass for exceptional strength and a naturally smooth, polished finish.
-Durable and resistant to deformation in use, Rigid Resin is ideal for building fine detail and thin, self-supporting layers, as well as being your go-to material for jigs and fixtures.
+Formlabs’ Rigid 4000 Resin is bonded with glass for exceptional strength and a naturally smooth, polished finish.
+Durable and resistant to deformation in use, Rigid 4000 Resin is ideal for building fine detail and thin, self-supporting layers, as well as being your go-to material for jigs and fixtures.

 Tough 1500 Resin